 Strategy implementation in this regard can be particularly difficult if you are starting from scratch.

-So let’s talk about how to create an email list in ways in which you can cultivate better long-term customer relationships and grow your email lists from the ground up:
+So let’s talk about how to build your email list in ways in which you can cultivate better long-term customer relationships and grow your email lists from the ground up:

 1. Personalizing Each Call-to-Action (CTA)